alejandro-loja/Dinner_Party_Roulette/README.md

 We used the Spooncular API to generate recepie results.
 We also used the Giphy API to show generate random images based on the search criteria.

-The recipe output shows you the title, the list of ingredients, and the insturctions of the recipe.
+The recipe output shows you the title, the list of ingredients, and the instructions of the recipe.